-Today is launch day for the Internal Student Survey 2018.
-The short version is the ISS is the opportunity for year 1 and 2 students to feedback to the University about their experience at UCA so far.
+Today is launch day for the Internal Student Survey 2019.
+The short version is the ISS is the opportunity for current year 1 and 2 students to feedback to the University about their experience at UCA so far.
 Your feedback is valued very highly by the University.

 Okay - so what does the survey entail?
 30 core questions relating to the following aspects of the student learning experience:

 - Teaching on my Course (Are you learning stuff and is it challenging?)

 - Assessment and Feedback (i.e. blogs/tutorials/OGRs/crits/proformas/chats in the refectory...)